 He has adapted Homer, Herodotus, Thucydides and Virgil for the BBC.
 His translation of Herodotus was published in 2013 by Penguin Classics.
 In 2007, he was the winner of the Classical Association prize, awarded to ‘the individual who has done most to promote the study of the language, literature and civilisation of Ancient Greece and Rome’.”

 He is the presenter of BBC Radio 4’s Making History.
 He has written and presented a number of TV documentaries, on subjects ranging from religion to dinosaurs.

-He served two years as the Chair of the Society of Authors and is currently on the committee of the Classical Association.
+He served two years as the Chair of the Society of Authors and was on the committee of the Classical Association.